Excessive heat warning in effect as Mass. braces for dangerous weekend temperatures

 BOSTON (WHDH) - The National Weather Service has issued an excessive heat warning for almost all of Massachusetts due to temperature index values that are expected to climb well over 100 degrees this weekend.

-The warning is in effect for parts of Middlesex, Essex, Franklin, Hampden, Hampshire, Norfolk, Plymouth, Bristol, Worcester, and Suffolk counties from 12 p.m. on Friday to 8 p.m. on Sunday.
-The warning does not include the Cape and the Islands.
+The warning is in effect for parts of Middlesex, Essex, Franklin, Hampden, Hampshire, Norfolk, Plymouth, Bristol, Worcester and Suffolk counties from noon on Friday to 8 p.m. on Sunday.

+Berkshire, Barnstable and Dukes counties will be under a heat advisory during the same time frame.

 RELATED: Boston declares heat emergency due to brutally hot weekend forecast